You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 • Development of muscle knots, trigger points, and myofascial sensitivity.

 Physiotherapy focuses on addressing these issues safely for both mother and baby.
-When combined with chiropractic care, it provides targeted support to alleviate discomfort and promote recovery.
+When combined with chiropractic care, it provides targeted care to alleviate discomfort and promote recovery.

 Muscle Knots, Trigger Points, and Myofascial Sensitivity